abalkin/kcc/README.md

 via REPL.
 Rapid interactive prototyping driven by agile and fluent thought process and interrupted by as few keystrokes as possible is the essence of the programming experience in k — an experience that each and every k programmer considers immensely rewarding and aesthaetically satisfying.

-In addition to being an excellent tool of thought for problem solving, k is also an astonishingly efficient language.
-The entire system, a tiny binary executable only 100 kilobytes in size, implements fundamental algorighms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.
-The inner components of the system are polished to fit together and complement each other to deliver performance which many outsiders find very difficult to believe at firstl.
-It is also not uncommon for k newcomers to experience total shock when they first witness what kind of power one can wield with a few precise keystrokes.
+In addition to being an excellent tool of thought, k is also an astonishingly efficient computer language.
+The entire system, a tiny binary executable only 100 kilobytes in size without a single external dependency and fits comfortably in the cache of a commodity CPU, implements fundamental algorighms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.
+The inner components of the system are polished to fit together and complement each other to deliver performance which many outsiders find very difficult to believe at first.
+It is also not uncommon for k newcomers to experience total shock when they first realize what kind of power they can wield with just a few precise keystrokes.

 This tutorial aims to take users familiar with conventional languages to become competent programmers in the latest iteration of k, k7.
 The tutorial introduces